vishakhp/test_repository/README.md

 # When you want to create a custom image, there is no need to mount a volume from the host to the actual container.
 But, images must contain everything that your application needs to run.
 An image is a template for creating an environment of your choice.

 #Often you will not build an image completely from scratch.
 Very often, we will extend an existing image and create a custom image.
 A dockerfile contains details of all the packages which we need for our application to run smoothly.
 A Dockerfile has no extension . if your using docker on docker on windows use notepad ++ to create a dockerfile while saving select “All type “ and save the file name as “Dockerfile”

+# Building Images from Dockerfile
+docker build --tag website:latest .
+#the dot tells linux to search for the Dockerfile in the current directory.

+#Sending build context to Docker daemon  3.584kB
+#Step 1/2 : FROM nginx:latest
+#---> 41b0e86104ba
+#Step 2/2 : ADD . /usr/share/nginx/html
+#---> 6a78997e0017
+#Successfully built 6a78997e0017
+#Successfully tagged website:latest

+# If you type :
+docker image ls
+#it gives a list of all docker images

+docker run --name website_container -p 8080:80 -d website:latest
+#use the image - website to build the docker container  with the image being the latest version of the image - website